What is a ruling pen?

 - No22 Ruling Pen: This calligraphy ruling pen is designed specifically for lettering.
 You vary the line width by tilting the pen.
 Wood handle with brass collar & writing unit.
 Example of pen in use.

-- Folded Ruling Pen: The folded pen made its debut into the international calligraphy world in 1995, at the Letterforum conference.
+2. Folded Ruling Pen: The folded pen made its debut into the international calligraphy world in 1995, at the Letterforum conference.
 The original model by Matthew Coffin is still produced today: a folded metal nib affixed into a straight penholder.
 The calligrapher can create thick and thin lines by simply adjusting the angle of the pen.
-Many calligraphers have gone on to fashion their own folded pens, cutting nibs out of aluminum soda cans and taping them to wood dowels, unsharpened #2 pencils, chopsticks and the like.
-Thus gave way to the colloquial names “cola pen” and “pop can pen” (and the continuation of the regional debate of soda versus pop).
-Show how to create one.
+It’s easy to create your own folded pen, I also sell them pre-made on etsy.
 Example of pen in use.

 Ruling Pen Technique:

 By varying the speed of writing, the tilt of the pen and the smoothness/roughness of the surface you can create a lot of varied effects.
 These are a few other methods to try out:

 - Using different inks: Dip the ink GENEROUSLY, sumi ink is best – but watercolour or thinned down gouache.
 I also love the ecoline ink for these pens.
 For white ink, thin it out with some water and test out the opacity.